aokolnychyi/data-structures-min/README.md

 ### Prefix Tree in Scala

+#### Notes

+- Scala uses tries in many places.
+For instance, ``immutable.HashMap`` is a hash trie and ``Vector`` is a bit mapped vector trie.

 #### Implementation

-This repo also contains an immutable prefix tree implementation in Scala.
+This repo also contains an immutable prefix tree implementation to work with strings.
 It can be found in ``com.aokolnychyi.ds.trie.PrefixTree`` and features the following methods:

 - Add a word (``PrefixTree#+``)
-- Check if a word contains in a prefix tree (``PrefixTree#contains``)
+- Check if a prefix tree contains a word (``PrefixTree#contains``)

 Under the hood, the work is delegated to the root node, which is defined in the ``com.aokolnychyi.ds.trie.PrefixTreeNode`` trait with concrete implementations in